subodhjena/Sharp.SSIS/README.md

-SSISAPI_Implementation
+Sharp-SSIS
 ======================

-Implementation of SSIS API
+Implementation of SSIS API Using C#